AdobeDocs/commerce-operations.en/help/configuration/bootstrap/overview.md

 ---
 title: Application initialization and bootstrap
-description: Read about initializatoin and boostrapping logic for the Commerce application.
+description: Read about initialization and bootstrapping logic for the Commerce application.
 ---

 # Overview of initialization and bootstrapping